Private equity takes gamble on Britain's unloved shopping centres

 Second-tier centre values are down 44 percent on 2007 peaks, whereas prime is down 14 percent, MSCI data showed.

 And private equity has ample cash to jump in.
-The top 50 fund managers have raised $175 billion-plus to invest in property since 2009.
+The top 50 fund managers have raised $175 billion-plus (£117.4 billion-plus) to invest in property since 2009.

 Second-tier centres are squeezed between large rivals such as Bluewater close to London or the intu Trafford Centre in Manchester and local convenience stores.